Why People + Automation Is the Right Approach to Accessibility Testing

 In it, we learn that porridge is a dish best served lukewarm.
 Not too hot, not too cold.

-Both can be useful, but neither is able to deliver ongoing accessibility.
-In this post, we explain why — and make an argument for why a hybrid model that blends the best of automation and human expertise is the best approach.
+Both methodologies can be useful, but neither can deliver ongoing accessibility on their own.
+Below, we’ll explain why neither automation nor manual testing alone is enough to create truly accessible, compliant digital content.
+We’ll also discuss why — and make an argument for — why a hybrid testing approach that blends the best of automation and human expertise is the best solution.

 Automation Is an Important First Step